adomokos/climb_that_mountain/blog/2017/04/fireside_chat.md

 I enjoyed the Q&A at the very end.
 Some interesting questions came up about the startup community in Chicago, about VCs in general.
 Jason kindly offered to stay as long as everybody's questions were answered.
 Really a courteous offer, considering it was after 8 pm on a Friday night.

-Oh, yes, and one more thing: Basecamp has 130 thousand paying customers.
+Oh, yes, and one more thing: Basecamp has 130,000 paying customers.
 It's a remarkable achievement by a company that has never taken VC money, was profitable from the get-go, and created an exciting app in the "not-so-exciting" domain of project management.